 Sign up for email alert when new content gets added: Sign up

-Background: Tuberculosis has excited for millennia and remains a major global health problem.
+Background: Tuberculosis has existed for millennia and remains a major global health problem.
 Soft tissue tuberculosis is one of the rare forms of extrapulmonary tuberculosis, and isolated muscular localization is uncommon.

 Case Presentation: We report the extremely rare case of a 56-year-old patient without any medical history who presented a pseudo-tumoral gluteal mass of tuberculous origin without other localizations of the disease.
 He underwent a one-piece excision of the mass measuring 18 cm.
 Histopathological examination was in favor of a remodeled tuberculoma and the diagnosis was confirmed with polymerase chain reaction (PCR) examination and the positive result of the quantiferon test.
 The patient completed his antituberculous therapy successfully and the 3-year follow-up revealed no recurrence or complications.